 “By making this a limited use pesticide, we are taking every step possible to ensure this toxicant is used properly and efficiently,” Commissioner Miller said.
 “Years of work and study have gone into addressing the concerns of hunters and others about this product.”

 After a major controversy ensued, the company producing the hog lure pulled its application, but the hog poisoning issue is not over.
 Officials with the United States Department of Agriculture Wildlife Services (WS) have begun conducting tests of a new poison for feral hogs.

-These tests started right here in Texas and in Alabama.
+These tests started right here in 2018 in Texas and in Alabama.

 “With these in place (environmental assessments),” said WS Deputy Administrator Bill Clay, “we can now begin field trials to help determine the effectiveness of the sodium nitrite toxic bait for removing feral swine sounders in natural settings, as well as any potential impacts to non-target wildlife.”

 This allows WS researchers to partner with landowners to identify and target three to nine feral swine sounders (i.e., social groups containing adults and juveniles) each in Texas and Alabama.

 Bait delivery systems designed to prevent access by non-target wildlife will be filled with placebo bait, placed in the sounders’ territories and monitored with motion-activated cameras.
 Following a period of acclimation to confirm feral swine use of the baiting areas, the placebo bait will be replaced with sodium nitrite toxic bait for two nights.